 - 3P Targets will be scored in the scoring room after EACH position. - Silhouette A scorer shall be assigned to each competitor.
 All silhouette scoring will award 10 points for a hit and 0 points for a miss.
 Silhouettes must be knocked off of the stand OR off of their base to be scored as a hit.
 A silhouette that is turned while still on the stand is a miss.
 Silhouettes MUST be shot in sequence from left to right.
-Hits out-of- sequence are scored as misses.
-Each shooter is responsible for checking with the scorekeeper immediately after firing five rounds to be sure that they are in agreement with the number of hits.
+Hits out-ofsequence are scored as misses.
+Each shooter is responsible for checking with the scorekeeper immediately after firing five rounds to be sure that they agree with the number of hits.

-- A/51 or Orion 50m Rifle 6 Bull Targets: Shoot 3x10 course of fire at 50 yards at a state match committee approved event to include 10 shots each in prone (1 min per record shot), standing (2 min per record shot), and kneeling (1.5 min per record shot).
-Targets will be changed after each position. - Qualifying score: 175 points out of a possible 300.
+A/51 or Orion 50m Rifle 6 Bull Targets: Shoot 3x10 course of fire at 50 yards at a state match committee approved event to include 10 shots each in prone (1 min per record shot), standing (2 min per record shot), and kneeling (1.5 min per record shot).
+Targets will be changed after each position.